University of Texas at El Paso Academic Catalog

 Our undergraduate program offers history majors the opportunity both to explore a range of historical fields and to develop expertise in a particular area of study.
 In addition to developing essential critical skills such as research, writing, and analysis, the BA in History trains students to contextualize knowledge, to gather, evaluate, and synthesize evidence, and to appreciate different perspectives.
 A degree in History is therefore excellent preparation for careers in a wide variety of fields such as law, journalism, public service, international work, and business.
 A degree in History can also lead to a career in museums, national parks, archives and libraries, and as a middle or high school teacher.
 Finally, a degree in History is good preparation for admission to graduate and professional school.

-The Department of History offers three different degree plans for students majoring in History:
+The Department of History offers three different degree plans for students pursuing a BA in History:

 • BA in History (no concentration)